So have you ever thought to yourself... Why won't he STOP BARKING!

 In order to prevent this from happening in your household, your Miniature Schnauzer must be taught that you will not be so easily manipulated....

-In other words, you must take a form of action that shows you are not pleased with his dog barking behavior.
+i.e Take a form of action that shows you are not pleased with his behavior.
 You can do this by turning your back to your dog.
 It's sort of like giving your Schnauzer the cold shoulder.

 Now here's the really important part of this training method most folks mess up.
 And it's SUPER IMPORTANT...
 Consistency.

 As in all aspects of dog training, consistency is very important.
-You must ensure that you do not change your mind halfway through this process and give in to what your Miniature Schnauzer wants no matter how much barking or how loud he barks.
-If you give in, you will make your Schnauzer's barking much worse because now you've taught your dog that he just needs to be a little bit more persistent and louder when he barks to get his way.
+You must ensure that you do not change your mind halfway through this process and give in to what your Schnauzer wants no matter how much barking or how loud he barks.
+If you give in, you will make your dog's barking much worse because now you've taught your dog that he just needs to be a little bit more persistent and louder when he barks in order to get his way.

 So be sure to remain consistent in the action of turning your back to your dog.
-Your Miniature Schnauzer will soon realize that his barking causes you to ignore him and that's not what he wants.
-And that bad behavior ceases.
+Your Schnauzer will soon realize that his barking causes you to ignore him and that's not what he wants.
+And so, the bad behavior ceases.

 Continue reading Teaching Your Dog Not to Bark --->